-Chief Magistrate Lorraine Walker holds Bachelors of Arts and Laws from the University of Sydney.
-She was admitted as a solicitor in New South Wales in 1987, working briefly as an employed solicitor until joining the Royal Australian Air Force later that year.
-She served as a legal officer for three years in Melbourne and the Northern Territory before relocating to her birthplace, the United Kingdom.
+Chief Magistrate Lorraine Walker holds a Bachelors of Arts and Laws from the University of Sydney.
+Lorraine was admitted as a solicitor in NSW in 1987, working briefly as an employed solicitor until joining the Royal Australian Air Force later that year.
+She served as a legal officer for 3 years in Melbourne and the Northern Territory before relocating to her birthplace - the United Kingdom.

-She was employed by the Crown Prosecution Service as a prosecutor from 1990 to 1996.
-On returning to Australia, she practised as a solicitor in the ACT for one year prior to being made a partner in a national law firm.
-She commenced at the ACT Bar in 2000.
+Lorraine was employed by the Crown Prosecution Service as a prosecutor from 1990 to 1996.
+On returning to Australia, she practised as a solicitor in the ACT for one year before being made a partner in a national law firm.
+She started at the ACT Bar in 2000.

-She was appointed to the ACT bench in 2010 with a dual commission as Coroner and Magistrate.
+Lorraine was appointed to the ACT bench in 2010 with a dual commission as Coroner and Magistrate.
 She was subsequently appointed Chief Coroner and Chief Magistrate in 2011.

-In August 2019, the Chief Magistrate was appointed an Acting Judge of the Supreme Court for 12 months to establish the ACT's Drug and Alcohol Sentencing list but resumed as Chief Magistrate in April 2020 in light of the impact of the COVID-19 pandemic.
+In August 2019, Lorraine was appointed an Acting Judge of the Supreme Court for 12 months to establish the ACT's Drug and Alcohol Sentencing list but resumed as Chief Magistrate in April 2020, in light of the impact of the COVID-19 pandemic.